Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 “My daughter had a restraining order, and he would text her very mean things and leave very nasty voicemails to her.
 And I’m like, ‘Hey, he’s not supposed to have any contact with you.
 You need to call the police.’
 But it would take the police a long time to get there.
 So, she didn’t think that they would come.”

-In these experiences, social isolation within one’s community became a barrier to seeking help and receiving effective response from law enforcement.
-Research has shown that people who reported limited social connections in a community experienced higher rates of IPV,29Elizabeth Schreiber and Emily Georgia Salivar, “Using a Vulnerability-Stress-Adaptation Framework to Model Intimate Partner Violence Risk Factors in Late Life: A Systematic Review,” Aggression and Violent Behavior 57 (2021): 101493. and the focus group survivors stated that this influenced the lack of intervention from community members.
+In these experiences, social isolation became a barrier to seeking help and receiving an effective response from law enforcement.
+Research has shown that people who reported limited social connections in a community experienced higher rates of IPV,35Elizabeth Schreiber and Emily Georgia Salivar, “Using a Vulnerability-Stress-Adaptation Framework to Model Intimate Partner Violence Risk Factors in Late Life: A Systematic Review,” Aggression and Violent Behavior 57 (2021): 101493. and the focus group survivors stated that this influenced the lack of intervention from community members.
 A survivor who described the death of her neighbor by IPHS stated, “He [the perpetrator] had been very abusive to his wife and the kids. . . .
 Our whole neighborhood was watching what was going on behind a closed door.”
 Intimate partner violence should be a community-level concern, and neighborhood bystander intervention and local community-based resources can interrupt harmful situations.
 Such interventions also help those at risk to access services, heal, and connect with a supportive community—leading to safety.

 Survivors discussed the importance of such social support as communities navigate collective trauma following the tragedies: feelings of hopelessness, hypervigilance, and fear.
-Such exposure of trauma can also increase the risk of future violence in the community.
+Such exposure to trauma can also increase the risk of future violence in the community.
 A survivor whose brother and mother were shot and killed discussed the importance of community support during a traumatic event:

 “These are two people that I cared deeply for and I wanted to get that message [out there], and [the media outlet] was very helpful in that.
 And then the broader community in our hometown really came out in support as well.
 And that was great.
 It really showed me how much other people’s lives were touched by my mom and my brother.”

-Social support as a protective factor can reduce negative psychological symptoms, such as self-harm and PTSD, and promote post-trauma resilience and recovery.30Brooke Feeney and Nancy Collins, “A New Look at Social Support: A Theoretical Perspective on Thriving through Relationships,” Personality and Social Psychology Review 19, no. 2 (August 14, 2014): 113–47, https://doi.org/10.1177/1088868314544222; Casey Calhoun et al., “The Role of Social Support in Coping with Psychological Trauma: An Integrated Biopsychosocial Model for Posttraumatic Stress Recovery,” Psychiatric Quarterly 93, no. 4 (October 5, 2022): 949–70, https://doi.org/10.1007/s11126-022-10003-w.
+Social support as a protective factor can reduce negative psychological symptoms, such as self-harm and PTSD, and promote post-trauma resilience and recovery.36Brooke Feeney and Nancy Collins, “A New Look at Social Support: A Theoretical Perspective on Thriving through Relationships,” Personality and Social Psychology Review 19, no. 2 (August 14, 2014): 113–47, https://doi.org/10.1177/1088868314544222; Casey Calhoun et al., “The Role of Social Support in Coping with Psychological Trauma: An Integrated Biopsychosocial Model for Posttraumatic Stress Recovery,” Psychiatric Quarterly 93, no. 4 (October 5, 2022): 949–70, https://doi.org/10.1007/s11126-022-10003-w.
 Healing happens when members of the community acknowledge the impact of the tragedy, collectively mourn, and create pathways to resources and social support for all individuals affected.

 Societal-Level Factors